Schmuckbild zur Entsprechenserklärung - gestapelte Papierblöcke

 Declaration by the Board of Management and the Supervisory Board of BayWa AG on the recommendations of the Government Commission German Corporate Governance Code pursuant to Sec.
 161 AktG [German Stock Corporation Act]

 The Board of Management and the Supervisory Board of BayWa AG made the last declaration of compliance pursuant to Sec.
-161 AktG on 9 November 2022.
+161 AktG on 8 November 2023.
 The Board of Management and the Supervisory Board of BayWa AG declare that the recommendations of the “Government Commission German Corporate Governance Code” in the version of 28 April 2022 (announced in the Federal Gazette on 27 June 2022, hereinafter “GCGC”) have been and will be complied with, with the exception of the following:

 1 Recommendation B.5

 Contrary to the recommendation in section B.5, the Supervisory Board will not set an age limit for members of the Board of Management and will thus not indicate this in the Corporate Governance Statement.
 BayWa AG does not consider setting a general age limit a suitable criterion for selecting members of the Board of Management.
-The suitability to exercise an executive position is contingent on the experience, knowledge, and skills of the respective person.
+The suitability to exercise an executive position is contingent on the experience, knowledge and skills of the respective person.
 Setting an age limit would generally and improperly limit the selection of suitable candidates for executive positions.
 BayWa AG does therefore not consider rigid age limits sensible, as they also restrict flexibility in personnel decisions.

 2 Recommendation C.1 Sentences 1, 4 and 5